Senior Director of Finance

 Strategic Financial Leadership and Oversight

-- Lead the development, implementation, and maintenance of financial systems and strategies that supports a nimble, high-impact start-up culture and aligns with the Learning Center’s mission and goals, ensuring the organization’s long-term financial sustainability.
+- Lead the development, implementation, and maintenance of financial systems and strategies that supports a nimble, high-impact start-up culture and aligns with PHLC's mission and goals, ensuring the organization’s long-term financial sustainability.

 - Oversee all aspects of financial planning, including accounting, budgeting, reporting, and forecasting, to ensure fiscal transparency and support financial management and operational effectiveness.